sdsc-hpc-training/webinars/202004_comet_101/running_jobs_on_comet.md

 * To run MPI (or other executables) from the command line, you need to use the "Interactive" nodes.
 * To launch the nodes (to get allocated a set of nodes), use the `srun` command.
 This example will request one node, all 24 cores, in the debug partition for 30 minutes:
 ```
-[mthomas@comet-ln3 MPI]$ date
+(base) [mthomas@comet-ln3:~/comet101/MPI] date
-Sun Aug  5 22:54:04 PDT 2018
+Thu Apr 16 01:21:48 PDT 2020
-[mthomas@comet-ln3 MPI]$ srun --pty --nodes=1 --ntasks-per-node=24 -p debug -t 00:30:00 --wait 0 /bin/bash
+(base) [mthomas@comet-ln3:~/comet101/MPI] srun --pty --nodes=1 --ntasks-per-node=24 -p debug -t 00:30:00 --wait 0 /bin/bash
-[mthomas@comet-14-01 MPI]$ date
+(base) [mthomas@comet-14-01:~/comet101/MPI] date
-Sun Aug  5 22:54:20 PDT 2018
+Thu Apr 16 01:22:42 PDT 2020
+(base) [mthomas@comet-14-01:~/comet101/MPI] hostname
+comet-14-01.sdsc.edu
 ```
+* Note:
+   * You will know when you have an interactive node because the srun command will return and you will be on a different host.
-* If the cluster is very busy, it may take some time to obtain the nodes.
-Always check that your module environment is correct.
+   * Note:  If the cluster is very busy, it may take some time to obtain the nodes.
-* Once you have the interactive session, your MPI code will be allowed to execute correctly.
+* Once you have the interactive session, your MPI code will be allowed to execute on the command line.
 ```
 [mthomas@comet-14-01 MPI]$ mpirun -np 4 ./hello_mpi
  node           0 : Hello and Welcome to Webinar Participants!